Career Progression in the Legal Sector (2012)

 (The full report is set out here.)

-The InterLaw Diversity Forum collected additional data to publish an updated Career Progression Report for 2018 by assessing what progress has been made in the UK legal sector since the original report.
-The updated report will aim to track progress, identify barriers, and determine the best ways to effect positive cultural change in the legal sector.
-Publication will take place in 2019.
+The InterLaw Diversity Forum collected additional data in 2018, and will do so again in Spring 2020, in order to publish an updated Career Progression Report.
+This updated report, using these two additional data sets, will assess what progress has been made in the UK legal sector since the original report.
+It will track progress, identify barriers, and determine the best ways to effect positive cultural change in the legal sector.
+Publication will take place in 2020.

 Lisa Webley, Professor of Legal Education and Research; Head of Birmingham Law School